MediaWorks has released an independent review into workplace culture carried out by Maria Dew QC.

 Valuing all MediaWorks staff

-MediaWorks will develop an action plan around implementing the recommendations from the independent workplace review which will be released in spring.
+MediaWorks has developed an action plan around implementing the recommendations from the independent workplace review.

 The independent workplace review executive summary prepared by Maria Dew QC can be viewed here.